Peppermint Mocha Donuts

 When making the glaze, be sure to mix it after the donuts are baked, because it will start to harden as it sits, making it difficult to coat all of your donuts.

-To glaze the donuts, I like to dip the smooth side of the them directly into the glaze, and then place them on a baking rack.
+To glaze the donuts, hold the sides of the donut and dip the tops straight down into the glaze.
+Let the excess drip off, and place them on a wire cooling rack.

 A fork or a spoon will also help greatly in moving the donuts out of the glaze, and you can use a toothpick to pop any bubbles if you’re picky.